Sjord/Sjord.github.io/_posts/2016-09-21-tenex-password-bug.md

 ## Fix

 After finding the bug and proving that it was exploitable, Alan told Ray Tomlinson (famous for inventing email) over lunch.
 Later that day, Bob Clements created a patch to fix the issue.
 The solution he came up with was to reference the first and last character before doing anything, so that page access no longer depended on the password: "I put the patch in, and made it as trivial as possible to get it out in the field.
-Test the eighth WORD before doing anything.
+Test the eighth word before doing anything.
 That would give you a bad memory reference immediately if you were playing against the page boundary.
 Otherwise, drop into the 39 character loops."

 ## Release procedure